Nike-Inc/gimme-aws-creds/README.md

   - token:software:totp - OTP using the Okta Verify App
   - call - OTP via Voice call
   - sms - OTP via SMS message
+- resolve_aws_alias - y or n.
+If yes, gimme-aws-creds will try to resolve AWS account ids with respective alias names (default: n).
+This option can also be set interactively in the command line using `-r` or `--resolve parameter`

 ## Usage